How to choose a battery for off-grid applications

 Unless you have a connection to the national grid, you will need to store the electricity produced by solar panels or wind turbines in batteries.
 This storage solution allows you to use the power harvested during the day whenever you wish.

 So what type of batteries are best?
 Well, there are a number of types of rechargeable battery available.
 Lithium-ion or lithium-polymer batteries can store more energy for a given size of battery than any other type, and these are found in small, low-energy devices such as mobile phones.
-But the price would be prohibitive for storing large amounts of energy from renewable energy installations, and they require sophisticated chargers.
+But typically they require sophisticated chargers.

 Nickel cadmium and nickel metal hydride batteries also have reasonably high energy density: small rechargeable AA, PP3, and other standard batteries normally use these chemistries.
 However, they are also relatively expensive if large battery banks are required.
 If you are lucky and find some surplus ones going cheap, it might be worthwhile to use them; buying them new is likely to be prohibitively expensive.

-So that leaves us with the good, old-fashioned lead acid battery that we are all familiar with, and seeing as the vast majority of installations you will come across use some type of lead-acid battery, let's look at them in a bit more detail.
+So that leaves us with the good, old-fashioned lead acid battery that we are all familiar with, and seeing as many installations you will come across use some type of lead-acid battery, let's look at them in a bit more detail.

 A cell in a lead-acid battery comprises a number of lead plates sitting in a bath of sulphuric acid.
 Each cell only produces around 2V.
 Most installations run at 12V, and use batteries which have 6 cells connected in series.
 Some systems run at 24 or 48V, and so require 2 or 4 12V batteries (or 12 or 24 individual cells) to be connected.